chrisadoorn/commitextractor/database/database.md

 Each project references a selection, which indicates why the project is selected.

 #### Commitinfo
-The commitinfo table contains the metadat about git commits.
+The commitinfo table contains the metadata about git commits.
 When, by whom, comments, are all stored.
 Commitinfo relates to project.